Ribe Cathedral – one of the biggest tourist attractions in Denmark

 The Unesco World Heritage Jelling Stone from 965 AD tells us that King Harald Bluetooth (Harald Blåtand) christianized the Danes.
 But at that time Christian and pagan Vikings had already been living side by side about 100 years in Ribe.
-Therefore, Denmark's history has to be rewritten.
+Therefore, Denmark’s history is now rewritten.

 Around the year 1000 AD the bishop of Ribe had all Jutland under him.
 There is no doubt that Ribe was an important town of commerce and the Danish gateway to the West.
-In the 1100s the town stated its importance when Ribe Cathedral and castle Riberhus were built.
-Until 1600 the town flourished as Denmark's most important harbour
+In the 1100s the town stated its importance when Ribe Cathedral – Church of Our Lady and castle Riberhus were built.
+Until 1600 the town flourished as Denmark’s most important harbour

 Ribe Cathedral was oddly enough originally built on a low rise.
 Today, however, it lies in a depression, due to medieval debris, such as ashes, discarded building materials, etc. has increased the elevation of the surrounding area.

-Anyhow, Ribe Cathedral is still the unmistakable landmark of the town and can be seen miles away in the flat marshes and in 2013 was a major renovation of the cathedral square completed, which highlights the beautiful cathedral in a unique way.
+Anyhow, Ribe Cathedral is still the unmistakable landmark of the town and can be seen miles away in the flat marshes.
+A major renovation of the cathedral square is just completed, which highlights the beautiful cathedral in a unique way.

 There are few memories back from Catholic times, for example you can see the large wooden figure of Saint George and the dragon in the north aisle (about 1475) and two murals on pillars in the nave at the bottom of the church, one depicting the Virgin Mary with Jesus Child and the other apostles Bartholomew and Andrew (ca. 1530).